Ornitholestes: Description

 In his 1903 description, Osborn wrote that the length of Ornitholestes along "the skull and vertebral column as restored" was 2.22 m.
 However, this reconstruction was inaccurate, being based in part on Othniel Charles Marsh's restoration of the basal sauropodomorph Anchisaurus, and the neck and trunk were both too elongated.
 David Norman (1985) and John Foster (2007) both estimated that Ornitholestes was about 2 m long.
 Gregory S. Paul's 1988 Predatory Dinosaurs of the World listed the length of Ornitholestes as approximately 2.08 m.
 Paul (1988) and Foster (2007) both estimated that Ornitholestes weighed 12.6 kg.
 John A. Long and Peter Schouten (2008) suggested a slightly higher figure, 15 kg.

 Ornitholestes was a bipedal carnivore.
 Its head was proportionally smaller than that of most other predatory dinosaurs, but the skull was heavily built, with a short snout and robust lower jaw.
 The orbits (eye sockets) were quite large, measuring over 25 percent of the skull's length.
-There is no indication of a bony eye ring.
+There is no indication of a scleral ring.